michalwdowik/Cinematly/README.md

 # Cinematly

 Cinematly is a web application that serves as a movie database.
 User interface is built using React and Material-UI, providing a visually appealing and responsive design.
 The application's navigation is powered by React Router.
-Overall, Cinematly aims to be a go-to platform for movie enthusiasts, offering a comprehensive movie database, personalized watchlist functionality, and a user-friendly interface.
+Cinematly utilizes Cypress for end-to-end testing.
+Overall, Cinematly aims to be a go-to platform for movie enthusiasts, offering a comprehensive movie database, watchlist functionality, and a user-friendly interface.

 ## 📸 Screenshots